Sexual Harassment Policy (includes Sexual Violence/Assault)

 XIX.
 Informal Resolution

-After a complaint has been filed, the complainant and respondent may elect to resolve the complaint through information resolution, such as mediation with the Title IX Coordinator, in lieu of the formal determination process.
+After a complaint has been filed, the complainant and respondent may elect to resolve the complaint through informal resolution, such as mediation with the Title IX Coordinator or a designee, in lieu of the formal determination process.
 Informal means of resolution may only be used with the complainant and respondents’ voluntary cooperation and in coordination with the Investigator.
-In no case will a complainant be required to “work out” the problem with the respondent.
+In no case will the parties be required to “work out” the problem with one another if that is not desired.
 Moreover, either the complainant or the respondent may terminate informal means of resolution at any time.
 However, informal means will never be used, even on a voluntary basis, to resolve a complaint of sexual violence/assault.

 XXI.
 Exclusive Means of Resolution